davidavdav/Rasta/README.md

 Rasta
 =====

+Update: the package has now been absorbed by [MFCC](https://github.com/davidavdav/MFCC.jl.git), but I'll leave it here for people who like the rastamat package port in isolation.

 This module contains the main routines for MFCC and PLP extraction.
 Even though it is called Rasta, rasta processing hasn't been implemented yet.

 Most of this is re-coded from Dan Ellis's rastamat package.
 We like Dan Ellis's work.